Alyssa Bourgeois: Spokane Zephyr

 On June 7, 2024, Bourgeois signed her first professional contract with USL Super League team Spokane Zephyr FC ahead of the club's inaugural season of play.
 She played in all four of Spokane's first matches a franchise, including the team's inaugural game, which was a 1–1 draw with Fort Lauderdale United FC.
+She made 24 appearances in her lone season with Spokane, helping the defense earn multiple clean sheets en route to a fifth-place finish.

 Lexington SC

 Bourgeois transferred to Lexington SC in June 2025.
 She debuted for the club on August 23, starting and playing all 90 minutes of Lexington's season-opening draw with Fort Lauderdale United FC.
+On February 7, 2026, Bourgeois scored her first professional goal, a long ball misplayed by opposing goalkeeper Meagan McClelland in a 2–1 win over the Carolina Ascent.
+In May 2026, Bourgeois earned her first USL Super League Team of the Month honor after sporting the second-highest number of duels won in the league across April.
+In her first season with Lexington, she helped the club win the league championship and the Players' Shield, making them the first team to complete the league double.

+Bourgeois started her third professional season on a positive note, earning a spot on the August Super League Team of the Month as bench player.

 Personal life

 Bourgeois has three siblings.
-Her older brother, Harrison Bourgeois, played for the Bentley Falcons soccer team over three seasons.
-She loves black sable german shepherds.
+Her older brother, Harrison Bourgeois, played three seasons with the Bentley Falcons soccer team.